Iraneus/betamedneed/_services/payments.md

 ## Medneed Credit
-If you are eligible, you can request for Medneed Credit for whatever you need now and pay later and you can get more financing from curated financiers.
+You can request for Medneed Credit to buy whatever you need now and pay later and you can get more financing from curated financiers.
+Eligible patients and all providers can request for Medneed Credit.

 ## Medical Insurance